Disability Action Plans

 A DAP helps TEOs to identify good practices and offers a blueprint for change.
 The DAP sits alongside other Investment Plan requirements, including Learner Success Plans, designed to improve outcomes for historically underserved learner groups.

-To help TEOs develop a DAP, the TEC has issued DAP Guidance.
+To help TEOs develop their DAP, the TEC provides DAP Guidance.
 The Guidance outlines what we expect from TEOs in terms of their DAP development and implementation.

 Kia Ōrite Toolkit

 The Kia Ōrite Toolkit is a New Zealand code of practice to achieve an inclusive and equitable tertiary education environment for disabled learners.

 A TEOs DAP must show clear evidence that they are using various processes and measuring their progress against the Kia Ōrite Toolkit and its best practice standards.